145

 While you almost certainly have some experience of the thickening properties of egg yolks and corn flour, you're less likely to have used gums before.
 But when people talk about the stabilizers used in ice cream, it's gums they're usually thinking about.

-Gums are the most powerful, flexible and the most useful stabilizers that are available to us.
 They suppress the growth of ice crystals better than any other ingredient.
 They can be used to alter the texture of ice cream in many different ways.
-They don't suppress other flavors and are almost flavorless themselves.
+They don't suppress other flavors, and are almost flavorless themselves.

 What's more, they are so powerful that we only need to use them in tiny amounts.
-Typically gum stabilizers would only make up 0.1 – 0.5 % of the base mix!
+Typically, gum stabilizers would only make up 0.1 – 0.5 % of the base mix!

 Xanthan gum

-Most gums appear as off white powders.
+Most gums appear as off-white powders.
 In fact, they're all just complex sugars, also known as polysaccharides.
 And they're almost all derived from natural products.

 Different gums have subtlety different chemical structures that will have very different effects on the texture, body and sensory qualities of ice cream.
 And even used alone, they're very powerful.